bobbui/tensorflow-serving-cuda-docker/README.md

 - tensorflow serving source code that is ready to build
 - other setting: proxy,enviroment variable, etc .

+You can using either following dockerfile:
+- Dockerfile: no tensorflow serving  build happen:
+- Dockerfile.GUI extended from above Dockerfile with GUI and VNC server:
+    connect to: vnc://<host>:5901 via VNC client.
+The VNC password is **password**.
 After build the docker image, run tensorflow serving compilication with the desired setting.

 ```